ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 However, this comes with a caveat.
 This means that if the user-defined build steps could have access to the signing keys then **only** the information in the certificate’s OID claims are trustworthy.
-No information that isn’t included in these claims can be included in the provenance because it can’t be verified later.
+No information that isn’t included in these claims can be included in the SLSA predicate because it can’t be verified later.

 Crucially this includes values like the GitHub Actions workflow [`inputs`](https://docs.github.com/en/actions/learn-github-actions/contexts#inputs-context)